byWambo/byWambo/README.md

 - 😵 I love to start projects, but not to finish them

-- ✨ I'm not the best but I try to learn everythinc correctly and good
+- ✨ I'm not the best but I try to learn everything correctly and good

 - 🧐 Learning about gaming hacking